rancher/vagrant/README.md

 **net** - Network Settings section, this should not be changed

-**private_nic_type** - Default `82545EM` this sometime needs to be changed to `82540EM` This is the network card that is emulated in the virtual machine
+**private\_nic\_type** - Default `82545EM` this sometime needs to be changed to `82540EM` This is the network card that is emulated in the virtual machine

-**external_ssh** - Default value `false`, Change to true if you want to expose the master node to an external network

-**external_port** - Default value `2277`, this is the port that the master node will be exposed on if you enabled *external\_ssh*

 **network\_type** - Default **private\_network**

 If you wnat to expose the Virtual Machines directly to the network this can be set to **public_network**

-**keys** - Subsection fot defining keys to be used when enabling *external_ssh*.
+**keys** - Subsection for defining keys to be used when enabling *external_ssh*.
 The public key will be placed onto all servers, the private key will be placed onto just the master node.
 You can then use the master node as a jump host to each of the remaining VM's, or access them directly with the ssh key

 **public_key** - This should be set to the path of the public key that needs to be uploaded

 **private_key** - This should be set to the path of the private key that needs to be uploaded

+**external_access** - To expose the setup to an external network

+**enabled** - Default value `false`, Change to true if you want to expose the master node to an external network`

+**ssh_port** - Default value `2277`, this is the port that the master node will be exposed on if you enabled *external\_ssh*

+**http_port** - set this value to the local port on the host to forward to port 80 on the master

+**https_port** - set this value to the local port on the host to forward to port 443 on the master

 ## Troubleshooting

-*VM's not starting but not running any scripts* - Try changing the *private_nic_type*
+**VM's starting but not running any scripts** - Try changing the *private\_nic\_type*